kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

 Next create an array of people and invoke your new method.
+Add the following code:

 ```
 var people = ["Chris", "Ray", "Sam", "Jake", "Charlie"]